 You have the option to choose specific DNS servers for your network instead of using the DNS servers assigned by your Internet provider.
 The default DNS servers are usually adequate.
-You may want to assign DNS servers if the default DNS servers are performing poorly, if you want WiFi clients to access DNS servers that you use for customized addressing, or if you have a local DNS server on your network.
+You may want to assign DNS servers if the default DNS servers are performing poorly or if you have a local DNS server on your network.